Azathothas/Stars/README.md

 - [suzuki-shunsuke/github-comment](https://github.com/suzuki-shunsuke/github-comment) – CLI to create and hide GitHub comments
 - [suzuki-shunsuke/nllint](https://github.com/suzuki-shunsuke/nllint) – Linter to check newlines at the end of files
 - [suzuki-shunsuke/pinact](https://github.com/suzuki-shunsuke/pinact) – pinact is a CLI to edit GitHub Workflow and Composite action files and pin versions of Actions and Reusable Workflows. pinact can also update their versions and verify version annotations.
-- [sw33tLie/bbscope](https://github.com/sw33tLie/bbscope) – Scope gathering tool for HackerOne, Bugcrowd, Intigriti, YesWeHack, and Immunefi!
+- [sw33tLie/bbscope](https://github.com/sw33tLie/bbscope) – Scope aggregation tool for HackerOne, Bugcrowd, Intigriti, YesWeHack, and Immunefi!
 - [sw33tLie/sns](https://github.com/sw33tLie/sns) – IIS shortname scanner written in Go
 - [sw33tLie/uff](https://github.com/sw33tLie/uff) – unleashed ffuf
 - [sweetbbak/find-suid](https://github.com/sweetbbak/find-suid) – Find setuid binaries on a file system with speed.
 A lot faster than using "find" and a lot more practical.